 Creating an American Epic

-Before entering his career as a respected college professor, and long before he would become widely considered “America’s poet,” Longfellow traveled extensively in Europe.
+Before beginning his career as a respected college professor, and long before he became “America’s poet,” Longfellow traveled extensively in Europe.
 Through the languages and literature he absorbed, he came to feel that any nation’s identity should be one with its written word.
 This fueled his hope for a distinct national literature for the United States, still a relatively young nation seeking cultural independence from its estranged parent country.

 Criticism for Hiawatha